FengPu/X2R-document/docs/extractor.rst

 Tokenizer
 ---------

 Tokenizer is a major component of extractor.
-It aims to tokenize the tail of extracted URIs into word chuncks, which can then be used as query terms to find better URIs.
+It aims to tokenize the tail of extracted URIs into word chuncks that can then be used as query terms to find better URIs.

 In X2R Extractor, a tokenizer should implement two methods, tokenizeArr(array $arr) and tokenizeStr($str).